scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 q_T(\mathbf{x}) = p_0(\mathbf{x}) \quad \text{(data distribution)}.
 $$

-This means that **after evolving the reverse process from time $t'=0$ to $t'=T$, the resulting samples follow the exact same distribution as the original training data $p_0$**.
-This establishes a precise mathematical equivalence between the forward and reverse diffusion processes, demonstrating that the reverse process can effectively generate realistic image data starting from pure Gaussian noise.
+This result means that if we run the reverse process from time \(t' = 0\) to \(t' = T\), the final samples follow exactly the same distribution as the original training data \(p_0\).
+In other words, the forward and reverse processes form an exact prior–posterior pair: the forward process maps data to noise, and the reverse process maps noise back to data.
+In practice, training introduces approximation error, but the theoretical target is exact equality.
+Ordinary VAEs, by contrast, only require the decoder to approximate the encoder’s posterior, with no guarantee of exactness even at the ELBO optimum.
+This clarifies **Why are diffusion models theoretically superior to ordinary VAEs**.

 Now we have demonstrated that **reverse diffusion**—the dual of the forward process—can generate image data from noise.
 However, this requires access to the score function $\mathbf{s}(\mathbf{x}, t) = \nabla_{\mathbf{x}} \log p_t(\mathbf{x})$ at every timestep $t$.
 In practice, we approximate this function using a neural network.
 In the next section, we will explain how to train such score networks.